-Response to Offer is indicating that the client has accepted the network configuration.
-It means to accept the offer by the DHCP server with IP 10.1.1.1. this message sent by the client with destination address 255.255.255.255 and the source address is 10.1.1.1.
+Response to the Offer is indicating that the client has accepted the network configuration.
+It means accepting the offer by the DHCP server with IP 10.1.1.1. this message was sent by the client with destination address 255.255.255.255 and the source address 10.1.1.1.

 ACKNOWLEDGE ( DHCP ack ):

-This four-phase of DORA process and describe how IP assign to a Client by DHCP server.
+This four-phase of the DORA process describes how IP assign to a Client by the DHCP server.
 By default Receiver or client receive IP from DHCP SERVER for 24 Hour.
-By using time connectivity is fine or message always going unicast.
+Using time connectivity is fine or messages always going unicast.

-After 50% time (12 hours): Connectivity is ok then IP is renewing 24 hours, if no then time goes on.
+After 50% time (12 hours): Connectivity is ok then IP is renewing 24 hours, if not then time goes on.

-After 75% time (18 hours): Connectivity is ok then IP is renewing for 24 hours if no then the left time going on continues.
+After 75% time (18 hours): Connectivity is ok then IP is renewed for 24 hours if not then the left time going on continues.

 Automatic Private IP Address 169.254.255.0.
-APIPA work in some situations: When DHCP SERVER not available.
-When connectivity is not there with network If DHCP SERVER has any problem.
+APIPA works in some situations: When DHCP SERVER is not available.
+When connectivity is not there with the network If DHCP SERVER has any problem.